JuliaData/JuliaDBMeta.jl/docs/src/index.md

-# JuliaDBMeta.jl
+# Introduction

 ## Overview

-A set of macros to simplify data manipulation with [JuliaDB](https://github.com/JuliaComputing/JuliaDB.jl), heavily inspired on [DataFramesMeta](https://github.com/JuliaStats/DataFramesMeta.jl).
-It basically is a port of that package from DataFrames to IndexedTables, exploiting some of the advantages of JuliaDB:
+JuliaDBMeta is a set of macros to simplify data manipulation with [JuliaDB](https://github.com/JuliaComputing/JuliaDB.jl), heavily inspired on [DataFramesMeta](https://github.com/JuliaStats/DataFramesMeta.jl).
+It exploit the technical advantages of JuliaDB:

-- Table have full type information, so extracting a column is type stable
+- Fully-type tables with type stable column extraction
-- Iterating rows is fast
+- Fast row iteration
-- Parallel data storage and parallel computations.
+- Parallel data storage and parallel computations

 Some ideas also come from [Query.jl](https://github.com/davidanthoff/Query.jl), in particular the curly bracket syntax is from there.